 Saturday, June 5; 10 am: Marie Curie’s Legacy - What happened after Curie received her two Nobel Prizes?
 Her shift from experiments to managing a laboratory.
 By Susan Marie Frontczak

-Saturday; June 5; 2 pm: Wagon Train to the Stars -The Star Trek series launched a series of imitations and transformed and American culture.
+Saturday; June 5; 2 pm: Wagon Train to the Stars -The Star Trek series launched a series of imitations and transformed the American culture.
 By Doug Mishler

 Contact 580.581.3450 to volunteer.